 But the sighting fills us with fresh hope.
 Now we’re dancing too, dancing onwards, upwards around the rivulets and over the rocks.
 Occasionally we glance hopefully back at the crag, but the sky remains blue and the ground brown, and our search goes on.

-Arran is an eye-pleasingly oval island in the sheltered seas of south-west Scotland, tucked neatly in the Firth of Clyde between the Kintyre peninsula and the Glasgow metropolitan area.
+Arran is an eye-pleasingly oval island in the sheltered seas of south-west Scotland, tucked neatly into the Firth of Clyde between the Kintyre peninsula and the Glasgow metropolitan area.
 It is often called “Scotland in Miniature“, and for once the nickname is apt: ruptured abruptly into two halves by the Highland Boundary Fault, its mountainous north is geologically part of the mainland Scottish highlands whilst the low-lying arable land to the south “belongs” to the southern Scottish lowlands.

 It is also – impressively – home to every member of Scottish wildlife’s “Big Five”: the red squirrel, the harbour seal, the red deer, the otter, and the golden eagle.
 Red squirrels are abundant in the forests of our native Luxembourg, but the other four, um… rather less so… Spotting these four creatures in the wild was therefore a natural – but optimistic – objective for our three-day visit to the island.